The capability crisis is already here: a wake-up call for workforce leaders

 • Wages.
 The rise of automation impacts lower-wage jobs.
 Without safeguards, low-income workers' standard of living will suffer.

-• Technical skills.
-Not everyone has equitable access to education for the technical skills they need.
+• Technical capabilities.
+Not everyone has equitable access to education.
+The technical capabilities they need remain out of reach.
 In school and on the job.

-• Human skills.
-In an era where AI is ubiquitous, we must each learn skills for an increasingly automated world.
+• Human capabilities.
+In an era where AI is ubiquitous, we must each develop capabilities for an increasingly automated world.
 Adaptability, creativity, critical thinking.
-We must also nurture skills that cannot yet be automated.
+We must also nurture capabilities that cannot yet be automated.
 These may be in short supply.

 • Careers of the future.
 Transparency in career trajectories is more vital than ever.
 We must guide individuals toward roles that will be in demand.